FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

 Our solution to this issue involves creating a new heap and stack that is located at a common address space across all the processes.
 Inside MPI\_Init, after connecting to the checkpoint coordinator and initializing the external MPI's MPI\_Init, all of our processes communicate to identify two contiguous regions of memory that are unmapped across all the processes.
 We create two mappings in these regions.
 One acts as an {\it application space heap}, and the other acts as a {\it common address stack}.
-All allocation-related function like malloc, free, etc. use the regular heap when called from inside our library but use application space heap when called from application control.
-All of the functions provided by our MPI library contain a logical switch at the boundaries that marks whether the code is being executed from inside our library or outside, in which case it would be under application control.
-We use wrappers around malloc, free, and other allocation-related functions such that the regular heap is used using the standard malloc, free, etc. when these functions are called from inside our library, and the application space heap is used using custom allocation functions when these functions are called from application control.
-We use a simple heap allocator to manage the application space heap and maintain pointers to free lists distributed across bins denoting various contiguous lengths in our library.
-We also define custom allocation functions that perform the same task as malloc, free, etc., but on the application heap.
+All allocation-related functions like malloc, free, etc., use the regular heap when called from inside our library, but use the application space heap when called from application control.

 After the two mappings are created, we move the stack pointer to the common address stack and move the program counter to the start of the main function using setjmp and longjmp.
 Through this, the stack is rebuilt from the start of the main function in the new common address stack, and the older stack is never used again until MPI\_Finalize is called.
-The outcome of this approach is analogous to the split-process approach utilized in MANA, but here, we only create a new heap and stack as common mappings rather than an entirely new process, as our primary objective here was to maintain the distinctness of processes rather than to achieve network agnosticism.